UPDATE! A lot has changed in the two years since this post was first written. I’ve updated this post to make it current and correct.

 This is no different with Blazor.
-When we use shared libraries, we can easily share components across projects.
-When we share components, all our target project needs to do is reference the shared project and add the component - no style imports necesssary!
+When we use Razor component class libraries, we can easily share components across projects.
+When we share components, all our target project needs to do is reference the shared project and add the component—no style imports necessary!

-In this article, we will demonstrate the power of Blazor shared libraries using a simple example with the default scaffolded Blazor application.
+In this article, we’ll demonstrate the power of Razor component class libraries using a simple example with the default scaffolded Blazor application.

-Before getting started, make sure you have the following minimum prerequisites installed:
+Before getting started, make sure you have a recent .NET SDK installed (preferably 3.x or later).

 Create a Blazor application